Shoes01/gameattempt2/ROADMAP.md

     - [ ] Decides if this entity gets rendered (character, name, color)
   - [ ] User input component
     - [ ] The player controlled entities have this; it's like an AI that awaits input
+  - [ ] Sort arugments in functions alphabetically
+  - [ ] Rethink how the cursor should be handled
 - [ ] Collision detection
   - [ ] Entities having their movement blocked
   - [ ] Ballistic projectiles are blocked, or penetrate and move slower